Views: 13981 | Ratings: 2946

 [Back To Top]

-There are two CTA elevated "El" trains that run up through East Rogers Park.
+There are two CTA elevated “El” trains that run up through East Rogers Park.
 The Red and Purple lines follow the same route all the way to Howard Street, passing Loyola, Morse, and Jarvis on the way.
-Getting to the Loop via the "El" will take you between 25-45 minutes, the later time accounting for the recent construction work along the tracks.
+Getting to the Loop via the “El”; will take you about half an hour.
 Another train option is the Metra.
 The Metra is a traditional, non-elevated train system that reaches into the further suburbs of Chicago.
 There is a Rogers Park station along the Union Pacific North Line.
 This train ride will only take about 20-30 minutes of listening to your iPod or reading a book before you hit downtown.

 Hey, but if you don’t feel like riding a train you could always hop onto the #147 bus along Sheridan Road.
 It’s a quick trip to the Loop.
 Heck, there’s always driving, too.
 From East Rogers Park all you have to do is hop onto Clark Street or meander down Sheridan Road to Lake Shore Drive and it will lead you directly to the Loop.
 While parking is plentiful and affordable in East Rogers Park, beware that the prices go up dramatically for both metered and attended parking lots once you reach your downtown destination.